Korra wakes up grumpy. She always wakes up grumpy, though.

 It takes a lot out of her.
 When she opens her eyes she almost stumbles even though she's standing still.
 Quietly she says, "Granted."

-Korra shakes her head.
 "Nothing is ever 'just like that.'
-But...it was a good wish, Mako.
+But it was a good wish, Mako.
 Good things will come of it, for you and your brother."

 Mako tugs at his lip, frowning at her.

-Bolin nudges him with his elbow.
-"Hey!" he stage whispers.
-"Wish for a fire ferret now!"
+"Hey!"
+Bolin nudges Mako with his elbow.
+In a stage whisper he must imagine is an actual whisper he says, "Wish for a fire ferret now!"

 Korra says nothing, because this is how it almost always goes.
 One wish wasted, one wish testing how the magic works, and then the last...the last Korra has to wait for.
 Sometimes for years, sometimes for decades.
 Sometimes it never comes, and someone new finds her teapot and she has to begin all over again.